The Lord Mayor's Multicultural Business Scholarship Program and Mentoring Scheme

 - have completed a scholarship as part of the Lord Mayor's Multicultural Business Scholarships Program or

-- have been in business for at least two years.
+- have been in business for at least 12 months.

-To ensure that as many Brisbane residents benefit from these programs as possible, those who previously received a scholarship under this program are ineligible to receive a second scholarship.
+To ensure that as many Brisbane residents benefit from these programs as possible, those who previously received a scholarship under this program are ineligible to receive a second scholarship (except recipients of 2020 Lord Mayor's Multicultural Business Scholarship and Mentoring Scheme - Round 2).
 However, if you have been able to grow your business as a result of undertaking a scholarship through the Lord Mayor's Multicultural Business Scholarships Program, you are encouraged to apply for the Lord Mayor’s Multicultural Business Mentoring Scheme.

 Mentoring scheme testimonials